Linaro/lava/doc/v2/dispatcher-actions2.rst

-.. _new_dispatcher_actions:
+.. _dispatcher_actions:

-Refactored Dispatcher Actions
+Dispatcher Actions
-#############################
+##################

-The refactored dispatcher uses a Pipeline structure, see :ref:`pipeline_construction`.
+The V2 dispatcher uses a Pipeline structure - see :ref:`pipeline_construction`.
 Actions can have internal pipelines containing more actions.
 Actions are selected for a particular job using a Strategy (see :ref:`using_strategy_classes`) which uses the parameters in the job submission and the device configuration to build the top level pipeline.

-The refactored dispatcher does not make assumptions or guesses - if the job submission does not specify a piece of data, that piece of data will not be available to the pipeline.
+The pipeline dispatcher does not make assumptions or guesses - if the job submission does not specify a piece of data, that piece of data will not be available to the pipeline.
 This may cause the job submission to be rejected if one or more Actions selected by the Strategy require this information.
 See :ref:`keep_dispatcher_dumb`.

 Dispatcher Actions
 ******************

-Job submissions for the refactored dispatcher use YAML and can create a pipeline of actions based on five basic types.
+Job submissions for the pipeline dispatcher use YAML and can create a pipeline of actions based on five basic types.
 Parameters in the YAML and in the device configuration are used to select the relevant Strategy for the job and this determines which actions are added to the pipeline.

 In addition, the job has some general parameters, including a job name and :ref:`dispatcher_timeouts`.